Here’s a step-by-step guide to creating a Shopify store and starting to sell online with confidence.

 Navigate to Taxes and duties in the left menu (Under Settings) to review your default settings.
 You can also adjust taxes for shipping, specific products or collections, digital products, exempt customers, and more.

-Step 7: Set Up Fulfillment Processes
+Step 7: Set up fulfillment processes

 If you are starting a new business, you’ll likely handle order fulfillment in-house until your order volume starts to grow.
 You can connect third-party fulfillment partners to your Shopify store or use Shopify Fulfillment, which seamlessly integrates with your site and connects you to a full-service network of end-to-end shipping and fulfillment providers.